Kinetica-jl/Kinetica.jl/docs/src/getting-started.md

 ### Kinetic Simulation Parameters

-The [`ODESimulationParams`](@ref) block defines all of the parameters needed when converting a CRN to a system of ODEs and integrating it in time.
+The [`ODESimulationParams`](@ref) block defines all the parameters needed when converting a CRN to a system of ODEs and integrating it in time.
 This includes parameters such as the simulation timespan, initial concentrations of reactants and the ODE solver being used.

 For the purposes of this tutorial, we will construct the following [`ODESimulationParams`](@ref) block: